-How did we survive 16 hours of travel that started at 4am?
-Well, here’s a few tips that helped us get through what I thought was going to be an effing nightmare.
+So, how do we survive 16 hours of travel that started at 4am?
+Well, here’s a few tips that helped us get through what I thought was going to be an ‘effing nightmare.

 - Upgrade your seats.
-If you’re Canadian, book with WestJet and then upgrade to “PLUS” seating, and make sure you book the front row.
+If you’re Canadian your toddler can travel for free up until 2 years old, so book with WestJet and then upgrade to “PLUS” seating, and make sure you book the front row.
 The only reason I say to book with WestJet vs Air Canada is that the amount of leg room available with PLUS, and the guarantee of no one else sitting with you, is well worth the extra $60.
 What having PLUS allowed us to do was put Z down on the floor, and me to put my leg up to prevent his escape, and then he had a nice sized play pen to occupy himself in.
 Air Canada does not provide this same option if you upgrade to First Class, and the cost is significantly more.
 (And no, I’m not working for WestJet or getting paid by them for this.
 I’m just trying to help you out with this advice).
 If you’re not Canadian, hopefully you can book with an airline that allows more leg room at the front of the plane and removes the option of a 3rd person sitting with you.

 - Bring lots of snacks.
 This one may seem easy, but make sure you bring more food than you think you need.
 A full baby is a happy baby.
 And a fully dad is a happy dad.